hivemq/hivemq-mqtt-client-dotnet/Documentation/docs/how-to/set-lwt.md

 Because the client above disconnected with `DisconnectReasonCode.DisconnectWithWillMessage`, subscribers to the `last/will` topic will receive the Last Will and Testament message as specified above.

-# LastWillAndTestament Builder Class
+## The LastWillAndTestament Builder Class

-As an ease-of-use alternative, the HiveMQtt client offers a `LastWillAndTestamentBuilder` class to more easily define a last will and testament class.
+As an ease-of-use alternative, the HiveMQtt client offers a `LastWillAndTestamentBuilder` class to more easily instantiate a `LastWillAndTestament` class.

 ```csharp
 var lwt = new LastWillAndTestamentBuilder()
             .WithTopic("last/will")
             .WithPayload("last will message")